 It goes without saying that Moroccan food has a great reputation on the world stage.
 Turmeric, cumin, couscous, and steaming tangine are very well known no matter where you’re from.
 What I didn’t realise was the delectable quality of the fruits and vegetables I would be enjoying.
-Melon for dessert, dates as a snack, olives in the marketplace, and figs as a side dish – this produce was fresh and oh so flavorful.
+Melon for dessert, dates as a snack, olives in the marketplace, and figs as a side dish – this produce was fresh and oh so flavourful.
 There were even a large number of properties with their own organic gardens growing herbs, tomatoes, and other crisp ingredients for use in their kitchens – and to my plate!

-The Colors of Fes
+The Colours of Fes

 You can’t go on Instagram these days without seeing beautiful people twirling and posing in front of bright tiles and golden doorways or leaning against the blue walls of Chefchaouen.
-But nowhere is more surprisingly colorful than the city of Fes, Morocco’s “cultural and spiritual center.”
-From a distance, Fes looks like a chaotic yellow and brown monochromatic cluster of buildings, but enter inside any riad, funduq or madras, and it explodes with color and jaw-dropping detail.
+But nowhere is more surprisingly colourful than the city of Fes, Morocco’s “cultural and spiritual centre.”
+From a distance, Fes looks like a chaotic yellow and brown monochromatic cluster of buildings, but enter inside any riad, funduq or madras, and it explodes with colour and jaw-dropping detail.
 The Islamic, Andalusian, or Moorish influence becomes apparent through delicate plaster arches that seems to hang suspended from the air, glittering Zellige tile work in the shades of bright jewels, and intricate hand carved cedar wood inlay in the shapes of stars and flowers.
 With one look around it is easy to see why the artisans of Fes are so highly revered.

 It’s not all desert and Imperial cities.
 Morocco has a landscape that is ever-changing.
 With four mountain ranges running through the country, limestone cliffs, gorges, valleys, streams, and plateaus abound and are just waiting to be hiked, trekked, and biked.
 Of course, there is also the vast yet stunningly beautiful orange sands of the Saharan Desert, where it feels so endless that you might just be the only person in the world.
 Another delight is the contrasting lush green of an oasis against the stark red-clay of the surrounding hills and traditional villages.